dongyang0122/MR-RATE/data-preprocessing/docs/dataset_guide.md

 ### Why are files zipped?

 Hugging Face enforces a maximum number of files (~100,000) per dataset repository.
 Since each unzipped study contains multiple NIfTI volumes, uploading individual files would quickly exceed this limit.
 To stay within it, all imaging files for a study are compressed into a single `.zip` file before upload.
-This means a study's imaging data is always downloaded as a unit — individual files inside a zip cannot be selectively fetched.
+This means a study's imaging data is always downloaded as a unit and individual files inside a zip cannot be selectively fetched.
 Since reports and metadata are stored as CSV files, they are not affected by the zipping.

 Hugging Face offers alternative approaches to tackle file limits, such as 'Nifti feature in Datasets library' or 'WebDataset'.
-However, due to various reasons we have preferred zip archives for the current version.
+However, for various reasons we have preferred zip archives for the current version.

 ---

 ### Why are there four repositories?

 Different parts of the dataset serve different use cases and have very different storage requirements.
-Since zipping disables include/exclude pattern filtering for downloads, study folders for each part are zipped independently — allowing users to download only what their workflow needs.
+Since zipping disables include/exclude pattern filtering for downloads, study folders for each part are zipped independently to allow users to download only what their workflow needs.
 As the total number of zip files still exceeds Hugging Face's per-repository file limit, they are distributed across four repositories.
+See [Repository Overview](#2-repository-overview).

 ---